alison-foundation/alisonproject-website/docs_en/docs/App.md

 # The Alison Project Android Application
-The android application for the state-of-the-art sound recognition solution designed to help people suffering from hearing impairment or deafness all over the world.
+The Android application for the state-of-the-art sound recognition solution designed to help people suffering from hearing impairment or deafness world-wide.
-More details on our [website](https://alisonproject.ml)
+More details on our [website](https://alison-foundation.github.io/alisonproject-website/)

 ## Getting Started

-You can download the android application on our website or directly from this git repository.
+You can download the Android application on our website or directly from this git repository.
-The application is soon to be available on the Google PlayStore.
+The application will be available from the Google Play Store.

 ### Usage
-+ In the first screen of the application you have to find the raspberry device to which you want to connect
++ In the first screen of the application you have to find the Raspberry device to which you want to connect to

 <img src="https://raw.githubusercontent.com/Faymir/alison-project-android-app/master/find_device.jpeg" alt="find device" width="200" height="390"/>